The Mysterious Pyramid of Bomarzo: Discovering The Etruscan’s Enigmatic Past

 This structure is seemingly a tomb, a crude dwelling with a tomb inside it.
 The locals call it Finestraccia, or Ugly Window , seemingly due to disproportionate and roughhewn openings at the front.
 This tomb can provide important clues to the role of the nearby Pyramid of Bomarzo and adds further significance to the site.

-Close to the Bomarzo Pyramid lays a dwelling/tomb known as Finestraccia. ( JethroT / Adobe Stock)
+Close to the Bomarzo Pyramid lays a dwelling/tomb known as Finestraccia.
+Giovanni Savelli / CC BY 2.0

 There is a distinct possibility that this tomb was perhaps the resting place of some important Etruscan priest or official, directly related to the sacrificial altar close by.
 Such wealth of Etruscan inscriptions and archeological sites that surrounds this location in Bomarzo certainly signifies a strong and very important Etruscan presence.